-On October 9, the Brookings Institution hosted an event which focused on opportunities and obstacles regarding health care connectivity and how any barriers can be overcome to promote an interoperable health care system.
+On October 9, the Brookings Institution hosted an event that focused on opportunities and obstacles regarding healthcare connectivity and how any barriers can be overcome to promote an interoperable healthcare system.

 Panelists included Kelly Cronin, director of the Office of Care Transformation at the Office of the National Coordinator for Health IT (ONC), Tara Koslov, deputy director of the Federal Trade Commission’s Office of Policy Planning (OPP), Simeon Schwartz, president and CEO of WESTMED Medical Group and Niam Yaraghi, fellow at the Governance Studies and Center for Technology Innovation at Brookings.
 The discussion centered primarily on what businesses are doing to promote electronic sharing and connectivity across the health care space and the complications that delay implementation.

 Cronin drew from her experience working on the ONC’s interoperability roadmap and noted that while more organizations seem to be implementing a query model to allow providers to find and/or request information on a patient from other providers, this does not represent true connectivity and that a much more robust model remains necessary.

 WESTMED has been paperless since 2002 and Schwartz noted that they have seen dramatic improvements in hospitalization numbers, cost reduction and easy transfers for patients, but noted that it was an expensive task.
 Schwartz argued that not all data is created equal, but that parsing the different information and prioritizing claims data is vital.

 CNSI sees the value in paperless resources and developed its own myHealthButton mobile app to promote connectivity between patients and providers.
 By using a connected infrastructure, health care companies are able to more efficiently gather and organize data in order to produce more informed decisions and diagnoses for patients along with better quality care.